-The Prediction Analysis Laboratory @ MIT (also called the "Predictics Lab") is led by Professor Cynthia Rudin.
+The Prediction Analysis Laboratory at MIT is led by Professor Cynthia Rudin.
 We design predictive models and knowledge discovery systems that can more directly assist decision makers than current methods.
 Our expertise is in machine learning, data mining and knowledge discovery problems.
 Current research areas include:

-◊ Interpretable Predictive Modeling: Designing models that are interpretable to human experts, yet are optimized over large datasets for accuracy.
+◊ Interpretable Predictive Modeling: Designing models that are sparse and interpretable to human experts, yet are optimized over large datasets for accuracy.
 These methods are ideal, for instance, for reverse-engineering better medical scoring systems.

 ◊ Combining Machine Learning with Decision Making: Envisioning and building predictive systems that know in advance how they are going to be used in decision making, and adapt intelligently.

 ◊ Learning to Rank: Modeling how entities should be prioritized.
 These methods involve optimizing rank statistics.

 ◊ Public Good: We work in many application areas, including several areas of critical importance to our society.
 These include: